 Terrain and Travel Advice

-- Avoid avalanche terrain during periods of heavy rain.
+- Avoid all avalanche terrain during periods of intense solar radiation.

 Deep Persistent Slabs